 Once it was painted and completely dried, I did my distressing.
-I’ve never done a distressed project before, so this was entirely new to me!
-I’m not big on the super distressed look, and that just wouldn’t really fit in our house, so I did some light sanding all along the edges of the board.
+I’m not big on the super distressed look, so I did some light sanding all along the edges of the board.
 I focused on the corners and the ends of the board and just lightly sanded until the paint started to come up and the stain was visible.
 There’s no “right” way to do this – just try a few different techniques until you land on what you like.
 It’s almost impossible to mess it up!

 Once I had my boards properly distressed, it was time to add the lettering.
 I decided to try a new lettering technique (I’ve been using a shading/pencil transfer approach) and it worked so well.
 Here’s how I did it:

 I started by printing all of the letters for my board backward.
 To do this in Word, you need to: